Toowong

 The labour market in Toowong shows considerable strength compared to most other Australian regions

-Over the past year, there has been an estimated employment growth of 3.6%.
-As of June 2025, 9,174 residents are employed, with an unemployment rate of 0.9% below Greater Brisbane's rate of 4.1%.
-Workforce participation in Toowong is 71.3%, higher than Greater Brisbane's 64.5%.
-Key industries include professional & technical services, health care & social assistance, and education & training.
+Employment growth over the past year was estimated at 3.6%.
+As of June 2025, 9,174 residents were employed with an unemployment rate 0.9% lower than Greater Brisbane's and workforce participation at 71.3%, above Greater Brisbane's 64.5%.
+Key industries for employment among residents are professional & technical, health care & social assistance, and education & training.
+Toowong has a particularly strong specialization in professional & technical services with an employment share of 1.9 times the regional level.

-The area specializes in professional & technical services with an employment share 1.9 times the regional level, while construction shows lower representation at 4.3% compared to the regional average of 9.0%.
-There are 0.7 workers per resident, indicating a higher-than-average level of local employment opportunities.
-Between June 2024 and June 2025, employment increased by 3.6%, while labour force grew by 2.9%, causing the unemployment rate to fall by 0.7 percentage points.
-In contrast, Greater Brisbane experienced an employment rise of 4.4% and a labour force growth of 4.0%, with unemployment falling by 0.4 percentage points.
-State-level data from Sep-25 shows Queensland's employment contracted by 0.23% (losing 8,070 jobs), with the state unemployment rate at 4.2%.
-This compares favourably to the national unemployment rate of 4.5%, lagging the national employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Toowong's employment mix suggests local growth of approximately 7.3% over five years and 14.7% over ten years.
+Conversely, construction shows lower representation at 4.3% compared to the regional average of 9.0%.
+The ratio of 0.7 workers per resident indicates above-normal local employment opportunities.
+Over the year to June 2025, employment increased by 3.6%, while labour force grew by 2.9%, reducing unemployment by 0.7 percentage points.
+In contrast, Greater Brisbane saw employment rise by 4.4% and unemployment fall by 0.4 percentage points.
+National employment forecasts from Jobs and Skills Australia (May 2025) project national growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Toowong's employment mix suggests local growth of approximately 7.3% over five years and 14.7% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment